2009 Michigan Wolverines football team: Game summaries

-Vs. Western Michigan
+Western Michigan

 Michigan offense led by Tate Forcier against the 2009 Western Michigan Broncos football team.

 In the season opener, the Wolverines played the Western Michigan Broncos at Michigan Stadium.
 The Wolverines scored first, midway through the first quarter, with a 27-yard touchdown (TD) pass from Tate Forcier to Junior Hemingway.
 They added to their lead five minutes later when Denard Robinson ran in a TD from 43 yards out.
 In the second quarter, Michigan added 17 more points: two TDs and a field goal.
 First was a 7-yard TD pass from Tate Forcier to Kevin Koger.
 6 minutes later, Jason Olesnavage kicked a 44-yard field goal.
 Junior Hemingway scored Michigan's final points when he caught a 44-yard TD pass from Tate Forcier, putting the Wolverines up 31–0 at halftime.
 Western Michigan missed a field goal just before the end of the half.

 The second half was largely uneventful.
 Michigan was content to hold their lead; they essentially stopped passing in the fourth quarter, with Forcier being replaced by backup David Cone midway through the period.
 Western Michigan finally got on the board with a fourth-quarter 73-yard TD pass from Tim Hiller to Juan Nunez.

 The win stopped a streak of two consecutive season opening losses.
 The 2007 Michigan Wolverines football team, then ranked No. 5 in the nation, lost their season opener in shocking fashion to two-time defending Division I-FCS champion Appalachian State.
 The 2008 Michigan Wolverines football team lost their opener to Utah, who would go on to finish as the only undefeated team in Division I-FBS, winning the Mountain West Conference and the 2009 Sugar Bowl over Alabama.